GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/framework/README.md

         │
         └─── inference
         │
-        └─── pre-processing
+        └─── pre-process
         │
         └─── train

 * #### final-dataset
     Volume shared by both environments.
-In any case, the developer should store the training dataset here; either if it comes from the pre-processing environment or it is pre-processed externally.
+In any case, the developer should store the training dataset here; either if it comes from the pre-process environment or it is pre-processed externally.

 * #### inference
     Contains all the data for the inference API.

-* #### pre-processing
+* #### pre-process
     Contains all the scripts for the preprocessing environment.

 * #### train